Latin American Conference on

 - David Vanegas, Universidad Nacional de Colombia

-- Santiago Vargas-Dominguez, Universidad Nacional de Colombia
+- Santiago Vargas-Dominguez (Chair), Universidad Nacional de Colombia

 - Daniel Rojas Paternina, Universidad Nacional de Colombia